kastrubait/kastrubait/README.md

 ### I'm Tatsiana.

 > I'm a detail-oriented Frontend Software Engineer seeking a position with Company to utilize my coding and problem-solving skills.
-> Despite my little experience, I try to work hard and self-study to achieve my goals.
+> I try to work hard and self-study to achieve my goals.
 I spend most of my time acquiring skills in writing code and learning modern algorithms.

 #### CONTACT INFO: